A geometric description of the Atiyah-Hirzebruch spectral sequence for B-bordism: Stratifolds, Stratifold homology, and generalization to B-stratifolds theories

 Stratifold homology was defined by Kreck in \cite{K}.
 We will describe here a variant of this theory called parametrized stratifold homology, which is naturally isomorphic to it for $CW$ complexes.
 In this paper we will refer to parametrized stratifold homology just as stratifold homology and use the same notation for it.

-(parametrized) Stratifold homology is a homology theory, denoted by $SH_{*}$.
-It is naturally isomorphic to integral homology and gives a new geometric point of view on it. \begin{defn} Let $X$ be a topological space and $n\geq0$, define $SH_{n}(X)$ to be $\left\{ g:S\rightarrow X\right\} /\sim$, i.e., bordism classes of maps $g:S\rightarrow X$, where $S$ is a compact oriented stratifold of dimension $n$ and $g$ is a continuous map.
+\begin{definition} Let $X$ be a topological space and $n\geq0$, define $SH_{n}(X)$ to be $\left\{ g:S\rightarrow X\right\} /\sim$, i.e., bordism classes of maps $g:S\rightarrow X$, where $S$ is a compact oriented stratifold of dimension $n$ and $g$ is a continuous map.
 We often denote the class $[g:S\rightarrow X]$ by $[S,g]$ or by $[S\rightarrow X]$. $SH_{n}(X)$ has a natural structure of an Abelian group, where addition is given by disjoint union of maps and the inverse is given by reversing the orientation.
-If $f:X\rightarrow Y$ is a continuous map, then the induced map $f_{*}:SH_{n}(X)\rightarrow SH_{n}(Y)$ is given by composition. \end{defn} One constructs a boundary operator and then we get the following: \begin{thm} (Mayer-Vietoris) The following sequence is exact: where the first map is induced by inclusions and the second is the difference of the maps induced by inclusions. \end{thm} $SH_{*}$ with the boundary operator is a homology theory. \begin{thm} There is a natural isomorphism of homology theories $\Phi:SH_{*}\to H_{*}$.\end{thm} \begin{proof} See for example \cite{T1}. $\Phi$ is given by $\Phi_{n}([S,f])=f_{*}([S])$, where $[S]\in H_{n}(S,\mathbb{Z})$ is the fundamental class of $S$. \end{proof}
+If $f:X\rightarrow Y$ is a continuous map, then the induced map $f_{*}:SH_{n}(X)\rightarrow SH_{n}(Y)$ is given by composition. \end{definition} One constructs a boundary operator and proves (Kreck, \cite{K}, chapter 5): \begin{theorem} (Mayer-Vietoris) The following sequence is exact: where the first map is induced by inclusions and the second is the difference of the maps induced by inclusions. \end{theorem} $SH_{*}$ with the boundary operator is a homology theory.
+Its main property is the following (Kreck, \cite{K}, 20.1): \begin{theorem} There is a natural isomorphism of homology theories $\varphi:SH_{*}\to H_{*}$. \end{theorem} $\varphi$ is given by $\varphi_{n}([S,f])=f_{*}([S])$, where $[S]\in H_{n}(S,\mathbb{Z})$ is the fundamental class of $S$. \begin{remark} One can replace stratifolds with B-stratifolds and all the construction will still work.
+One only needs to know how to give a B-structure to a boundary and to see that gluing along a boundary gives a B-structure.
+We denote these theories by $SH_{*}^{B}$ and call them B-stratifold homology. \end{remark}